“Don’t hold anyone to an expectation unless you have stated to them what that expectation is.”

 Being clear on expectations is not only important in relationships but it is also a foundational component leadership and one of the toughest aspects of leading a team is discussing performance.

 The conversations are tough because often they are reserved for only talking about poor performance or when someone has missed the mark.
-The good news is that these awkward discussions can be avoided entirely but employing three simple techniques.
+The good news is that these awkward discussions can be avoided entirely by employing three simple techniques.

 Achieving high performance is largely based on clear expectations.
 For a short time, I was a Human Resources Generalist responsible for counseling managers on employee relations issues.
 Frequently, I would get this call: “I need to put Jan on corrective action.
 She isn’t performing, hasn’t been for a while, and she needs to be disciplined.
 What do I do?”